torqueforge/poodnc-2017/outline.md

 Set the timer for 5 minutes to show them we're serious about not talking on and on and then tell them the following things:

 * Course structure is dictated by learning theory
-* interrupt and reflect is better than flow for learning
-* we'll do a lot of: 30 minute exercise, interupt, reflect
 * Best schoolkid math outcomes from teachers who only ask questions
 * Having said that, I'll tell you a few more things